 2. Be considerate of your current employer when scheduling interviews

-Ideally, you should schedule interviews over your lunch break so that you don’t have to take any time off.
-If that is not a possibility, try to schedule them first thing in the morning or at the end of the day, so that you can either come in a little late or leave a little early without missing much work.
+While still employed, it is ideal to schedule interviews over your lunch break so that you don’t have to take any time off while job searching.
+If that is not a possibility, you should try to schedule interviews from your job search first thing in the morning or at the end of the day, so that you can either come in a little late or leave a little early, so as not to miss much work while you are looking for a job.

 3. Give plenty of notice before quitting